-During 2018, our Board of Directors held five meetings, and its three permanent committees, the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, collectively held eight meetings.
+During 2016, our Board of Directors held four meetings, and its three permanent committees, the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee, collectively held six meetings.

-All of our directors attended at least 75% of the aggregate of all meetings of the Board of Directors and the committees on which he or she served during 2018, except Jeffrey B. Kindler.
+All of our directors attended at least 75% of the aggregate of all meetings of the Board of Directors and the committees on which he or she served during 2016.
 Under our corporate governance guidelines, a copy of which is available on our website at www.vtvtherapeutics.com, members of our Board of Directors are expected to attend the annual meeting of stockholders.
-Messrs.
-Kindler, Parker, and Spiegel attended the annual meeting of stockholders on April 30, 2018.
+All seven of our directors attended the annual meeting of stockholders held on May 12, 2016.